sweavo/rotary/README.md

 This project drives the spark fun RGB rotary encoder with pushbutton and RGB LED.

+It was written for Uno, and contains some pretty low-level stuff that doesn't work on my ESP8266.

 ## Install:

 * Name the extracted/cloned folder "rotary" and put it in your `Arduino/libraries` folder.